amaryahwolf/social-network-api/README.md

 - [Questions](#questions)

 ## Installation
-To install, first install the necessary packages by running npm i, then seed the data by running node utils/seed.js and finally spin up the server by running npm start.
+To install the application locally, ensure that [Node.js](https://nodejs.org/en/download/) and [MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/) installed, then clone the repository from Github and run the installation script ```npm run install``` followed by the start script ```npm run start```.
+Ignore the seeding functionality as that component is still in progress.

 ## Usage
-To test the API, use a REST client such as Insomnia or Postman and follow the routes outlined in the routes folder.
+To explore the API, use a REST client such as [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/product/rest-client/) to view, create, update and delete (CRUD) routes.
 Check out this [walkthrough video](https://drive.google.com/file/d/1jtIVle4gqkv2R0cMKkKRtBv_M7JsMtN5/view) for reference.
 ![Screenshot of application](./public/images/social-network-api.png)

 ## Credits